tiger423/QVL-search/README.md

 my-venv\scripts\activate  # activate crawler virtual environment

-## 📝 since my-venv is activated, this pip is from my-venv\scripts\pip.exe. all packages will be installed in QVL-search\my-venv\Lib\site-packages
+## 📝 since my-venv is activated, . all packages will be installed in QVL-search\my-venv\Lib\site-packages

-pip install -r requirements.txt
+pip install -r requirements.txt # this pip is from my-venv\scripts\pip.exe

-python crawler-SSD.py
+python crawler-SSD.py   # this python is from my-venv\scripts\python.exe.
+It default only run 5 models.